-UNIVERSITY AT BUFFALO SSW: JOURNALING ASSIGNMENT Name: Date: Before your day begins....
-Description of Activities Values Integration of Theory and Practice and Practice
+UNIVERSITY AT BUFFALO SSW: JOURNALING ASSIGNMENT

-Sample Page
+Date

+Values Integration Feelings

+values of Theory and Practice recinigs

+Values Values Integration of Theory

 University at Buffalo School of Social Work Technical Standards for Admission, Promotion and Graduation

 Introduction & Purpose:

 The University at Buffalo School of Social Work (UBSSW) is preparing students for careers as professional social workers and to be leaders of social work practice.
 Becoming a professional social worker is a gradual process, and involves a commitment to lifelong learning and self-reflection.
 The UBSSW is fully committed to supporting and educating students as they prepare to enter the social work profession.
 Given the ethical responsibilities of professional social work practice to promote and protect the well-being of the clients and communities we serve, the UBSSW has established Technical Standards for students that not only focus on academic performance but that also emphasize the abilities and attributes essential for the profession.